jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

     copter.vy += controller.dy()
 })

 // :end-solution

-## What did we learn? [create 2 questions]
+## What did we learn?

-1. Describe how a [concept 1] makes programming easier, more powerful, reduced code, or something.... .
+1. Describe how a SpritKind makes improves the code (e.g - makes programming easier, more powerful, more efficient...).
-2. Compare and contrast [something in the real world with coding] grocery store line or ask student to come up with a comparison.
-3. [Come up with a question of your choice]
+2. Describe "tricks" used to make games more interesting using sprite motion.
+Describe some other possible motions that could be used in a game.

 ## Rubrics